TaylanTatli/KoboHighlights/README.md

 ## Future Plans

-- Enhanced UI/UX
-- Export annotations
-- Send to services via services APIs
+- Improve the user interface and user experience
+- Add more export options (e.g., PDF)

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request for any changes.
+Please open an issue or submit a pull request.

 ## License